top of page

 Throughout the Bible, God is a loving and dependable presence.
 Psalm 18:2 declares, "The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold."
 Just as a securely attached individual feels safe and supported by their caregiver, believers find security in God's unwavering love and protection.
 The scriptures emphasize God's steadfast and unfailing love for humanity.
 Paul's assurance to us in Romans illustrates this: "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Rom.
 8:38-39).
 This affirmation of God's steadfast love mirrors the sense of safety and acceptance experienced in secure attachment relationships.

 Joseph son of Jacob exemplified a secure attachment style.
 Despite facing numerous trials and challenges throughout his life, Joseph remained steadfast in his faith and exhibited resilience, adaptability, and emotional maturity.
 Joseph's secure attachment is evident in several aspects of his life story.
 He maintained a strong connection with God throughout his trials, trusting in divine guidance and remaining faithful even in difficult circumstances.
 Despite being betrayed by his brothers and sold into slavery, Joseph eventually forgave them and sought reconciliation when they came to him in need during a famine.
 This demonstrates his ability to maintain healthy relationships and forgiveness, qualities often associated with secure attachment.
 He displayed emotional stability and resilience, even when facing unjust treatment and adversity.
 He remained composed and maintained a positive outlook, which suggests a secure sense of self-worth and emotional security.
-Throughout his life, Joseph demonstrated empathy, compassion, and the ability to form meaningful connections with others, such as his interactions with Potiphar, Pharaoh, and his own family members.
-Overall, Joseph's story reflects many characteristics of a securely attached individual, including a strong sense of self, the ability to form and maintain healthy relationships, and resilience in the face of adversity (see Gen. 37–50).
+Throughout his life, Joseph demonstrated empathy, compassion, and the ability to form meaningful connections with others, such as his interactions with Potiphar, Pharaoh, and his family members.
+Overall, Joseph's story reflects many characteristics of a securely attached individual, including a strong sense of self, the ability to form and maintain healthy relationships, and resilience in the face of adversity (Gen. 37–50).

 James Collazo